KQMATH/docker-config/README.md

 docker-moodle
 =============

+This fork of the repo was created for the KQMATH project, but has been abandoned.
+KQMATH depends on the STACK question type, which in turn depends on maxima, which runs in the SBCL lisp interpreter, which depends on system calls which docker does not permit.
+Please refer to the original versions of the moodle dockerfile, and ignore our fork.

 A Dockerfile to run Moodle on for development on localhost, with external MySQL Database.
 The recommended approach is to put the moodle installation in a host directory and